The Locker Key

 “Let’s go, man.”

-Jake walks out of the garage and climbs into the passenger seat of the Jeep, which pulls away quickly.
+Jake trotted out of the garage and climbed into the passenger seat of the Jeep, which pulled away quickly.

 ~ 10 ~

-At a shopping mall close by, Mick pulls into the underground garage.
-He finds a place off in the corner and parks the Jeep.
-He jumps out and quickly changes the license plates.
-Jake hops out as well.
+At a shopping mall close by, Mick pulled into the underground garage.
+He found a place off in the corner and parked the Jeep.
+He jumped out and quickly changed the license plates.
+Jake hopped out as well.

 “Well, the first thing we have to do is stash the package.”